Select Page

 It is vitally important that every member growing cannabis understands that this is sacred medicine and cannot be sold or gifted to anyone within or without Oklevueha.
 The personal cultivations are for personal sacramental and medicinal use only.

 ONAC recognizes all indigenous medicines as being effective.
-However, ONAC does not authorize the use or cultivation of the following medicines unless otherwise approved by Oklevueha Native American Church Mother Church:
+However, ONAC does not authorize the personal facilitation or cultivation of the following medicines unless otherwise approved by Oklevueha Native American Church – Mother Church:

 • Bufo/Otac